microsoft/autogen/website/docs/Use-Cases/Tune-User-Defined-Function.md

 # provide the lexico_objectives to tune.run
 tune.run(..., search_alg = None, lexico_objectives=lexico_objectives, ...)
 ```
-*Please note that this is a new feature in version 1.1.0 and subject to change in the future version*
+* NOTE: 1.
+When lexico_objectives is not None, the arguments metric, mode, will be invalid, and flaml's tune uses CFO as the `search_alg`, which makes the input (if provided) `search_alg' invalid.
+2. This is a new feature in version 1.1.0 and subject to change in the future version.*

 ## Hyperparameter Optimization Algorithm